wavering-ruby/Head-Jumpers/1. Patch Notes/Patch Notes 0.1.1.md

 • In Headball when you use your attack skill (kick) the ball stun the other player. <br>

 ### Acir
-:arrows_counterclockwise: | Now have you have a preview of which Acir's toten will be spawned when you use your defense skill.
+:arrows_counterclockwise: | Now you have a preview of which Acir's toten will be spawned when you use your defense skill.

 ### Esqueleto
 :arrows_counterclockwise: | Now you can't move in defense mode.